 A noise complaint can be lodged using the online form Noise – make a noise complaint.

-For assistance for noise that occurs outside of business hours, you may contact City Rangers.
-You are requested not to make more than two calls to City Rangers for the same occurrence, and if the noise continues, you could consider contacting the WA Police.
-Please note that the WA Police must prioritise calls for assistance and they may not be able to attend as soon as you would like.
+For assistance with noise that is currently occurring from anti-social activities, you may consider contacting the WA Police on 131 444.
+Please note that the WA Police must prioritise calls for assistance and they may not be able to attend.